How Long For Creatine To Work? (1-Week & 1-Month Results)

 • With more fluid being retained in muscles you may see an increase in your scale weight.
 This isn’t your body ‘putting on weight’ but rather just holding on to more water than it usually does without creatine use.

-If you haven’t had a loading phase and are building creatine levels up through a maintenance amount daily, it may take longer, possibly up to 4 weeks, for you to start experiencing changes in your performance output and also any of the mentioned physical changes.
+If you haven’t had a loading phase and are building creatine levels up through a maintenance amount daily, it may take longer, possibly up to 4 weeks, for you to start experiencing changes in your performance output and any of the physical changes mentioned.

 This supplementation approach should mean that you are seeing incremental improvements in your training output.